Finding the Law of the Micro-States and Small Jurisdictions of Europe

 The Liechtensteinische Landesbibliothek, Gerberweg 5, FL-9490 Vaduz maintains a complete collection of Liechtenstein legal materials, along with comparative-law documentation of contiguous jurisdictions.
 Liechtenstein laws and regulations are sold over the counter at the Liechtensteinische Regierungskanzlei, Städtle 49, FL-9490 Vaduz, and the staff will sort them by subject so that an up-to-date state of the law is provided.

-Selected online articles, documents and sites:
+Selected online articles, documents, and sites:

 A note about Liechtenstein and an aspect of international law: Liechtenstein was party to the Nottebohm case (Liechtenstein v.
-Guatemala) that created the concept of “effective nationality,” a concept now somewhat eroded in view of changes in nationality law, human rights law (notably gender equality but also the evolution of nationality as primarily a source of rights rather than of obligations), and supranational arrangements.
+Guatemala) that created the concept of “effective nationality,” a concept now somewhat eroded given changes in nationality law, human rights law (notably gender equality but also the evolution of nationality as primarily a source of rights rather than of obligations), and supranational arrangements.
 See, e.g., Micheletti v.
 Delegación del Gobierno en Cantabria, [1992] E.C.R.
 I-4239.

 Some secondary sources: